epfl-ada/ada-2023-project-nada2023/docs/index.md

     <iframe src="plots/ratio_int_box_coprod.html"></iframe>
 </div>

-Here we can see that the more coproduction countries we have the more the ratio of the revenue is made in foreign coutries, this result might be a little counter intuitive.
-If we had defined a _main production country_ and we would have looked at the ratio of the revenue made outside of this country it would have seemed obvious that it would be higher, because part of the revenue would have bean made in _secondary production country_.
-Here we look at the ratio of the box office made outside of all the production countrie and we still have a positive correlation.
+Here we can see that the more co-production countries we have, the more the ratio of the revenue is made in foreign coutries.
+This result might be a little counter-intuitive.
+If we had defined a _main production country_ and we had looked at the ratio of the revenue made outside of this country it would have seemed obvious that it would be higher, because part of the revenue would have bean made in  the _secondary production country_.
+Here we look at the ratio of the box office made outside of all the production countries and we still have a positive correlation.
 As before the use of T-test allows us to be sure that the difference is statistically.
 Moreover, this time the T-statistic is much higher (for 1 country vs. multiple T-stat ~ -19).
-With the same reasoning as before we can now look at different genre behave regarding the number of coprod countries.
-We did various T-test to see which country augmented their export by coproducing movies.
-With a T-statistique of around -13 the USA is the one country from the few we analyzed that gains the most when coproducing with other countries.
+With the same reasoning as before we can now look at how different genres behave regarding the number of co-producing countries.
+We did various T-test to see which countries augmented their export by co-producing movies.
+With a T-statistique of around -13 the USA is the one country from the few we analyzed that gains the most when co-producing with other countries.
 France and India also gain a bit but the difference is much lower both have a T-statistic of ~3.

 <div class="responsive-iframe">
     <iframe src="plots/ratio_int_coprod_genre.html"></iframe>
 </div>

-In this case almost all genre seem to follow the expected trend with small variation.
-The only notable exception to the rule is the _Thriller_ genre that has a ratio of international revenue that goes down when we reach 4 coproduction countries.
+In this case almost all genre seem to follow the expected trend with small variations.
+The only notable exception to the rule is the _Thriller_ genre that has a ratio of international revenue that goes down when we reach 4 co-production countries.

 ### Influence of the number of regions